armykongtap/Time-series-Final/README.md

 Then, what are the weights that will let the best results for the classification tasks, in term of accurary?\
 We will take the experiment in Part I.A

 2. In this paper, they proposed the DP-algorithm.
-We have more than the three neighboring cells in the minimum-finding candidates to consider .\
+We have more than the three neighboring cells in the minimum-finding candidates to consider.\
 \
 ![DP-algo](img/DP-algo.png)\
 \